NicholasSebastian/Blog-Website/README.md

 2.  **React.js**: Best Front End JavaScript framework, makes my life easier.

 3.  **Next.js**: Framework built on top of React.
-Lets me serve dynamically generated static sites from a CDN without needing of a server.
+Lets me generate static sites so I can serve from a CDN without needing of a server.